UNESCO SITES

 Castel Sant'Angelo

 Built by Emperor Hadrian as a mausoleum, it later began to play a very important military role.
 In fact, it was the place where popes took refuge during the invasions!
 A long passage (Passetto di Borgo) allows direct access from the Vatican City to Castel Sant’Angelo.
-The Vatican City is the smallest nation in the world, yet it is one of the most visited places in Italy.
-Only priests and nuns; some dignitaries; guards and of course the pope can live there.
-A little curiosity about the guards: they can only be Swiss and must of course be Catholic.
+Vatican City is the smallest nation in the world, yet it is one of the most visited places in Italy.
+Only priests and nuns, some dignitaries, guards, and the pope can live there.
+A little curiosity about the guards: they can only be Swiss and must, of course, be Catholic.
 They take an oath of allegiance to the Pope himself.
 This tradition dates back to the sack of Rome in 1527 when the Swiss guards protected the pope during his escape to Castel Sant'Angelo.

 Circo Massimo